 Artemis: [to Blunt] If you were me, then I'd be you, and if I were you, then I'd hide somewhere far away.

 Sir John Babcock in Robert Anton Wilson'sHistorical Illuminatus Chronicles explains at one point to his Italian wife that the British young gentlemen's schools beat out all overt aggression from the boys, so that when grown up they'll make passive-aggressive insults masked as compliments instead of duelling to death like the Italian noblemen do.
 The main protagonist, Sigismundo Celine manages to be an excellent snarker himself, despite of his Neapolitan upbringing.

-Also, in the episode "Shindig" there's a distinguished old man at the eponymous shindig who comes to Kaylee's aid when she is being mocked by an Alpha Bitch for the store-bought dress that she wore:
+A distinguished old man comes to Kaylee's aid when she is being mocked by an Alpha Bitch for the store-bought dress that she wore:

 Distinguished Old Man: Why, Banning Miller!
 What a vision you are in your fine dress.
 It must have taken a dozen slaves a dozen days just to get you into that getup.
 'Course, your daddy tells me it takes the space of a schoolboy's wink to get you out of it again.